yext/answers-search-ui/README.md

   mobileOverflowBehavior: 'COLLAPSE'     // optional, controls if navigation shows a scroll bar or dropdown for mobile.
 Options are COLLAPSE and INNERSCROLL
   ariaLabel: 'Search Page Navigation'    // optional, the aria-label to set on the navigation
   overflowLabel: 'More',    // optional, the label to display on the dropdown menu button when it overflows
-  overflowIcon: null        // optional, show this icon on the dropdown button instead when it overflows })
+  overflowIcon: null        // optional, name of the icon to show on the dropdown button instead when it overflows })
 ```